 - STEP 2.
 If optional inner barrier panels are furnished, loosen the pentahead bolts and remove the panel. - STEP 3.
-Remove only the dual-purpose front barrier associated with the fuse mounting into which the fuse is to be installed.
-See Figure 19 on page 17. - STEP 4.
-Insert the barrier into the Slide In position using the Grappler tool, as illustrated in Figure 20.
-Note the barrier is supported on the Grappler tool's prongs and held there by engagement of the lifting ring with the Grappler tool's cone.
+Remove only the dual-purpose front barrier associated with the fuse mounting into which the fuse will be installed.
+See Figure 20. - STEP 4.
+Insert the barrier into the Slide In position using the Grappler tool as illustrated in Figure 21.

+Note: the barrier is supported on the Grappler tool prongs and held there by engagement of the lifting ring with the Grappler tool cone.

-Dual-purpose front barriers must be wiped clean before placing them in the "Slide-in" position.
-In addition, do not leave dual-purpose front barriers in the "Slide-in" position for more than one week.
-These barriers are intended for temporary use only to isolate the blades of the Mini-Rupter Switch from the main contacts while work is being performed.
-If the barriers are left in the "Slide-in" position for extended periods of time, there is the possibility of corona discharge to the barriers.
-Prolonged exposure to corona discharge may damage the barriers and result in a flashover and injury.
+Dual-purpose front barriers must be wiped clean before placing them in the Slide In position.
+In addition, do not leave dual-purpose front barriers in the Slide In position for more than one week.
+These barriers are intended for temporary use to isolate the fuse from the contacts of the Uni-Rupter Interrupter while work is being performed.
+If the barriers are left in the Slide In position for an extended period of time, there is the possibility of corona discharge to the barriers.

+Prolonged exposure to corona discharge can damage the barriers and result in a flashover, injury, and equipment damage.